OpenTreeOfLife/phylesystem-api/docs/README.md

 which are not backward-compatible, while allowing old clients to continue working with older API versions.

+**NOTE**: substituting `http://devapi` for `http://api` will let you acess the more "bleeding edge" deployments of the code.

-NOTE: Interface details are still under development and host names and paths are subject to change.
+**NOTE**: Interface details are still under development and host names and paths are subject to change.

 #### index